 Is Delta Roofing insured?

-We are licensed, bonded, and insured with worker's compensation insurance.
-Our CA license #557556
+We are licensed, bonded, and insured with worker's compensation and liability insurance.

 What Roof Types do you install?